mohBgz/Brain-Up___Game_Colne/README!!!!!!!!!!!!!!!!!!/README.txt

 ----
 ---

- 1- Download GCC compiler
+ 1- Download GCC compiler:

 	- go to http://winlibs.com :

-	- scroll down to "Release versions"
+	- scroll down to "Release versions" .

-	- choose the lastest relase "Win64 - Without LLVM/Clang/LLD/LLDB"  Version .
+	- choose the "GCC 12.2.0" x64 Version -- without LLVM/Clang/LLD/LLDB.

-2 -add GCC (bin)  to your PATH system variable -- easy to do .
+2 -add GCC (bin)  to your PATH system variable -- easy to do.

-3 - download on clone the repo
+3 - download or clone the repo.

-4- open any command line (Cmd, PowerShell, Git Bash) in and download repo
+4- open any command line (Cmd, PowerShell, Git Bash) in and download repo.

 5 -  follow these easy 2 steps to lunch the game :